 Many of us do not respond with our best behavior when things go wrong, but some people have a lower tolerance for distress and problems than others.
-Learning to tolerate and cope with distress makes people more capable of avoiding emotional overreactions.
+Learning to tolerate and cope with distress makes people more capable of managing overreactions.
 Immediate practical techniques include distracting or self-soothing when distressed.
-In the long term, considering the consequences of overreacting to distress can help people avoid making poor decisions in the moment.
+In the long term, considering the consequences of overreacting to distress can help people avoid making poor decisions.

 Many of us struggle to label our emotions or find the words to talk about them.
 DBT teaches skills to recognize an emotional response, name it, and work on changing it.
-Emotions may be overwhelming, and it may feel like all of them attack at the same time.
-However, by learning to know emotions by name and how to tackle each one, people develop emotional stability.
+Emotions may be overwhelming, but people develop emotional stability by learning how to tackle them.

 Dialectical Behavior Therapy and Addiction

-Low tolerance for distress can contribute to addiction and also help to feed it.
+Low distress tolerance can contribute to addiction and also help to feed it.
 People who lack the skills to cope with stress might seek out drugs or alcohol when they feel distressed.
-Because substance abuse temporarily takes away the feeling of distress, this becomes the go-to strategy for coping with life’s problems.
+Because substance abuse temporarily removes the feeling of distress, this becomes the go-to strategy for coping with life’s problems.

 As with distress tolerance, people who have trouble regulating their emotions might find that drugs or alcohol help them temporarily eliminate those feelings.
-Many people lack the skill to regulate their emotions, leading to constant feelings of being overwhelmed.
-This also makes recovery more difficult, as all of these emotions will come back in sobriety unless dealt with in treatment.
+Many people lack the skill to control their emotions, leading to constant feelings of being overwhelmed.
+This also makes recovery more difficult, as all these emotions will return during sobriety unless dealt with in treatment.

 People with substance use disorders can benefit from all the skills that DBT teaches.
 Learning these skills can be a critical part of relapse prevention.
 By learning how to regulate emotions and tolerate stress, those in recovery are less likely to relapse when challenges in life arise.

 Other tools taught in DBT, including mindfulness and interpersonal effectiveness, are other crucial parts of the recovery process.
 Mindfulness helps people handle intense emotions and can further play into distress tolerance.
 Relationships in recovery help clients build a strong system of people who will support them during and after treatment.
-Rebuilding any relationships that were damaged in addiction takes works, but the tools learned in DBT can help.
+Rebuilding relationships damaged by addiction takes work, but the tools learned in DBT can help.

 Dialectical Behavior Therapy in Residential Treatment